dkackman/chiaSWARM/README.md

 - &check; Basic stable diffusion workloads (txt2image, img2img, various models)
 - &check; Image upscale, inpainting, and stable diffusion 2.1
 - More stable diffusion workloads (other interesting models & ongoing version bumps)
-- swarmBUCKS integration (earn, buy, sell, spend)
+- _swarm integration (earn, buy, sell, spend)
 - GPT workloads
 - Whatever else catches our fancy

-Suggestions, issues and puill requests welcome.
+Suggestions, issues and pull requests welcome.

 ## Becoming the SWARM

-In order to run a swarm node, you need a [CUDA](https://nvidia.custhelp.com/app/answers/detail/a_id/2132/~/what-is-cuda%3F) capable NVIDIA GPU; 30XX or better recommended.
+In order to be a swarm node, you need a [CUDA](https://nvidia.custhelp.com/app/answers/detail/a_id/2132/~/what-is-cuda%3F) capable NVIDIA GPU; 30XX or better recommended.

 While we test the network, nodes are by invite only.
 To participate please contact mailto:admin@chiaswarm.ai.